andreniyongabo/hallucination_detection_and_mitigation/README.md

 - Get the similarity score:

-  `bash laser_similarity_score.sh`: change the input file and the output file accordingly
+  `bash laser_similarity_score.sh`: uncomment the commented part in [laser_similarity_score.sh](https://github.com/andreniyongabo/hallucination_detection_and_mitigation/blob/main/laser_similarity_score.sh), comment the first variable initialization part, and then change the language pairs accoringly.

 - Get new hypothesis by reranking the beam based on the similarity score and then both on the sentence score and similarity score: